bbinet/heka-hl-sandboxes/README.md

 This sandbox aggregates metric values according to an aggregate method (average, minimum, maximum, sum, last).

+The `type_output_method` config option is not supported for this filter.

 Custom configuration for this sandbox filter: